 The Trail Talon 275 focuses on the basic trail terrain.
 This sneaker is best for any type of unstable surface.
 Whether it’s the woods, the mountains, or off road in general, the Trail Talon 275 from Inov-8 will have the features needed to succeed in a rough environment.
 “Trail” is in the shoe’s name and it goes without saying that it should be used strictly in a trail type of environment.
 The shoe will likely become rapidly damaged if you decide to run on a road terrain

-The outsole is equipped with four millimeter thick Trailclaw gripping lugs that are great for ripping into the surface and keeping balance at all times during your run.
+The outsole is equipped with a 4-millimeter thick Trailclaw gripping lugs that are great for ripping into the surface and keeping the balance at all times during your run.
 Inov-8 uses hard and soft rubber to deliver a dependable traction on the surface.
 Regardless of whether or not you are on a wet or dry surface, the Inov-8 Trail Talon 275 will be able to get strong traction; especially when going upward or downward on a hill or mountain.
 Just by looking at the shoe, you can tell that the outsole was built to grip the surface.
-The four millimeter lugs like like shark teeth ready to pierce the ground; a look that commends the traction created by the Trail Talon 275.
+The four-millimeter lugs like shark teeth ready to pierce the ground; a look that commands the traction created by the Trail Talon 275.

 This shoe seems stiff when initially taken out of the box, but after running a few miles and breaking it in, expect it to feel a little more natural.
 The soft sticky rubber used in the outsole also offers a sense of flexibility.
 While running in the Trail Talon 275, the runner will notice that they will be able to naturally move their feet while running, without feeling any type of resistance that would commonly occur with extremely stiff running shoes.